izelnakri/paper_trail/README.md

 # or:
 PaperTrail.delete(changeset, set_by: "worker:delete_inactive_users")
 ```
-If the set_by field isn't provided set_by field will be "unknown" by default.
-Set_by column has a null constraint on strict_mode on purpose thus you should really put a set_by to reference who initiated this change in the database.

-2 - Strict mode expects tracked models to have foreign-key reference to their first_version and current_version.
-These columns should be named ```first_version_id```, and ```current_version_id``` in their respective model tables.
-Example migration:

-TODO: give here a migration example

-When you run PaperTrail.insert/1 transaction, insert_version_id and current_version_id gets assigned for the model.
-Example:

-When you update a model, current_version_id gets updated during the transaction.
-Example:

 ## Storing setter relationships
 You could specify setter relationship to `paper_trail` versions.
 This is doable by specifying `:setter` keyword list for your application: